Native App Design • UI Design

 Here is the branding, color palette, typography, and general look and feel that I came up with.

-It could be described as vibrant, bubbly, joy.
+It could be described as vibrant, bubbly, and joyful.

 Design System